 Metal recovery can provide an additional revenue stream as well.

 Sometimes referred to as Reclaimed Asphalt Shingles (RAS); Recycled Asphalt Shingles are the byproduct of Asphalt Shingle Grinding.
 This is done by processing asphalt roofing shingles down to a smaller spec, usually 3/8”, in an effort to use recycled asphalt material in roadways, resulting in reduced road building costs and can lower amounts of material sent to a landfill.
+Adding RAS to the mix displaces some of the expensive virgin asphalt, saving costs on roads, parking lots, etc.

 In most cases, a two-pass grinding process is more economical than a one-pass grinding process.
 When finished product sizing is critical for things like mulch and compost a two-pass regrind is optimal.
 Pregrinding material on the first pass for feedstock reduction with large-holed hex grates, and regrinding material for sizing with small-holed round grates offers faster production, lower fuel consumption, and a more consistent end product.